 We also post videos onto our school Youtube channel:

-In Art this term we will be developing our painting skills using a range of different media and in our DT sessions we will be designing and making a healthy meal for an ancient Greek citizen.
+In Art this term we will be developing our sculpture skills using a range of different media and in our DT sessions we will be designing and making a working helicopter mechanism using cogs and other mechanisms.

 In Year Five homework is given out on Monday and is due back to school no later than the following Monday.
 It will normally consist of one piece of written English, Maths or Topic work.